MoBaioumy/MinaGPT/README.md

 # MinaGPT
-A community owned a governed LLM
+A community owned a governed Large Language Model (LLM)